PurpleMB/purplemb.github.io/_posts/2025-03-19-shadow-falls.markdown

 </p>

 <p>
 When designing this world layout, I was attempting to provide the player a "free" and "unpressured" experience.
 However, in my uncritical attempts to do so I wound up making a world that is not designed to be navigated in a fun, intuitive way.
-In the time since the development of Shadow Falls, I have come to appreciate the ways in which adding some degree of structure and linearity can serve to augment and strengthen the sense of freedom provided by a game.
+In the time since the development of <span class="book-title">Shadow Falls</span>, I have come to appreciate the ways in which adding some degree of structure and linearity can serve to augment and strengthen the sense of freedom provided by a game.
 If, instead of giving the player full freedom from the start of the game, I had placed them in a linear area that opened up into a freeform experience, then I am sure many more players would have walked away happy and feeling a sense of agency.
 </p>

 <ul class="img-row">